Header Ads

 4. Myth: It Doesn’t Affect Employee Productivity

 Science strongly disagreed.
-Several studies suggest that biophilic fields reduce stress, improve focus, and increase overall welfare.
-Promoted cognitive functions and low absence are direct consequences of nature associated with nature - even indoors.
+Many studies suggest that biophilic regions reduce stress, improve focus and increase overall welfare.
+Propagated cognitive functions and low absence nature are direct consequences of nature associated with nature - even indoors.
 In such an environment, employees report being more energetic, creative and satisfied than their workplace.

 5. Myth: Maintenance Is a Headache